NinjaTrader 8 Risk Management Setup: A Prop Trader's Playbook

 Do I need both a strategy and an indicator?+

 If you want full per-trade execution control plus account-level risk monitoring, yes.
 A strategy (like Bracket Boss) handles the orders and bracket management; an indicator (like Drawdown Guardian) handles account-level visibility.
-They're designed to be used together — the strategy publishes events that the indicator reads — but each works standalone.
+They're designed to be used together for the full discipline workflow, but each works standalone.

 Will this work with my prop firm?+

-Any prop firm that allows automated bracket orders works — Apex, MyFundedFutures, Topstep, TradeDay, FTMO, Earn2Trade, Take Profit Trader, Bulenox, and most others.
-The tools run entirely inside your local NinjaTrader 8 instance and use standard bracket orders.
+Any prop firm that allows NinjaTrader 8 add-ons and automated bracket orders is a candidate — Apex, MyFundedFutures, Topstep, TradeDay, FTMO, Earn2Trade, Take Profit Trader, Bulenox, and most others.
+The tools run inside your local NinjaTrader 8 instance and use standard bracket orders.
+Confirm your firm's current automation and add-on policy before live use.

 What about platform crashes — do my stops survive?+